sujonraihan/ibcs/Linux/file-permissions.md

 ## 🔐 Overview

-File Permissions এবং Ownership হল Linux system এ file access control এবং security নিশ্চিত করার প্রক্রিয়া। এটি system security এবং data protection এর একটি গুরুত্বপূর্ণ অংশ।
+File Permissions and Ownership is the process of ensuring file access control and security in Linux systems.
+It is an important part of system security and data protection.

 ## 🎯 Permission Concepts